JiakunYu/JiakunYu.github.io/index.md

 My current research interests lie at the intersection of soft sensors, epidermal sensing technologies, and smart textiles.
 My goal is to create interfaces that seamlessly integrate with the human body and improve user-centric interactions.

 ## Recent News
-* Dec 2024: Excited to share that I have accepted a Postdoctoral position at Purdue University.
-Starting Spring of 2025, I will be working with Prof. Karthik Ramani, Dr. Sooyeon Jeong and Dr. Liang He!
+* [12/2024]: Excited to share that I have accepted a Postdoctoral position at Purdue University.
+Starting Spring of 2025, I will be working with Prof. Karthik Ramani, Dr. Sooyeon Jeong, and Dr. Liang He!
-* Oct 2024: I presented [IrOnTex](https://programs.sigchi.org/ubicomp-iswc/2024/program/content/174664) at UbiComp 2024!
+* [10/2024]: I presented [IrOnTex](https://programs.sigchi.org/ubicomp-iswc/2024/program/content/174664) at UbiComp 2024!
-* Jul 2024: I was officially awarded a PhD by the University of Sydney!
+* [09/2024]: I was officially awarded a PhD by the University of Sydney!
-* Jul 2024: Our IrOnTex submission to UbiComp/IMWUT was accepted!
+* [07/2024]: Our IrOnTex submission to UbiComp/IMWUT was accepted!
-* Mar - May 2024: I joined Keio University as a Visiting Researcher in Tokyo!
+* [03/2024]: I joined Keio University as a Visiting Researcher in Tokyo!
-* Jan 2024: I submitted my Ph.D. thesis to the University of Sydney!
+* [01/2024]: I submitted my Ph.D. thesis to the University of Sydney!
-* Jan 2024: Our Infill Sensor submission to IEEE Sensor Journal was accepted!
+* [01/2024]: Our Infill Sensor submission to the IEEE Sensor Journal was accepted!

 ## Recent Research Highlights